jlmann-web-1/sporclone/INSTRUCTIONS.md

 19. Write a statement at (w) that puts correct/total in the score span tag.
 The setup() function already does this.
 Look there to see how.

-20. The check function actually makes use of a function called isAlphanumericMatch() which strips all non-alphanumeric characters from two strings and converts both to lowercase prior to comparison.
-Write a conditional statement at (z) which returns true if str1 and str2 match and returns false otherwise.

-21. When the actual game of Sporcle is played, you may have noticed that you don't need to actually hit enter to get your answers checked.
+20. When the actual game of Sporcle is played, you may have noticed that you don't need to actually hit enter to get your answers checked.
 Instead, Sporcle responds to the onkeyup event.
 Add an onkeyup event handler to the guess field (k) that calls the check() function.

 Preview and test again.
 Start the game and begin typing in answers.
 Each time you enter an answer correctly, it should show up in the corresponding location in the answer table and the score should update accordingly.
 If you guess all of the answers, then the game should end.
 Also, if time runs out, the remaining answers should be filled in the table at the end of the game.
 Confirm that you can disregard punctuation and capitalization while playing also.